CALL TO REGISTER BY 1/31 AND SAVE 5%!! 781-259-2202

 Questions?
 Check out our FAQ online at www.massaudubon.org/drumlin or contact us at firstname.lastname@example.org and we will be happy to answer your questions.

-Distributions run from June 24th -Sept 2nd.
-Watch for a welcome e-mail and your first weekly newsletter from our growers on Tuesday June 23rd with additional info and recipes.
+Distributions are from 12:00 noon to 6:00 pm and run from September 9th-November 11th.
+Pick-up location is at the Farm Stand near the admissions area; watch for a welcome e-mail and your first weekly newsletter from our growers on Tuesday September 8th with additional info and recipes.
+Please bring your own bags and/or boxes to pack your veggies in.